nachthammer/titanite-bytecode-c/README.md

 * TODO(perf): search for this if you want to improve the performance of the language
 * TODO(memory): search for this if you want to make the language consume less memory
 * TODO(typing): search for this if you want to improve the typing/error messaging of the language
-* TODO(needed): this are important TODOs, they are usually things that go wrong when you would write a lof of code (e.g. the stack size is currently limited and does not grow dynamically)
+* TODO(needed): this indicates an important TODO, they are usually things that go wrong when you would write a lof of code (e.g. the stack size is currently limited and does not grow dynamically)

 # Important things that are missing